 Travel Yoga Mat:

-What Was a Typical Surf Camp Day Like?
+What Was a Typical Surf and Yoga Retreat Day Like?

 We’d get up for coffee and head to the beach by 7AM for our first lessons.
 Even though I’m not a morning person at all, I loved these mornings because the beach was completely deserted.
 The sun had just come up, and the waves were good; it didn’t get much better than this!